 Dr Joseph Barbara hypnotises this ginger guy.
 Barbara is interested in hypnosis for pain control.
 It's sort of interesting, but I asked a doctor who basically told me that it never caught on.
 Barbara shows a brainwave scan showing that the hypnotised guy's brain is basically still working as usual.
 Nimoy claims that we don't know what's happening, but we can be assured that something is happening.

 Dr Barbara jabs the guy with needles to show that he can apparently control bleeding from the puncture wound to an extent.
 Nimoy compares this to the power of 'Eastern Yogis'.

-Ok, so where are we going with… And we're moving on.
+Okay, so where are we going with… Doesn't matter, we're moving on.
 A quite long sequence about an extremely 1970s-y guy using hypnosis as an adjunct treatment for cancer.
 There's a cooly weird sequence in which the guy re-enacts his own hypnotic vision of walking in his own lymphatic system.
 Did I mention I love this show?
 Anyway, he says he feels more confident and happy, and his cancer is gone.
 Nimoy asks 'could it be' that the hypnosis cured him?
-My non-expert opinion is 'maybe, I guess, but probably not.'
+My non-expert opinion is 'maybe, I guess -- but let's be honest, probably not.'